flitsmeister/maplibre-navigation-ios/CONTRIBUTING.md

-# Contributing to the Mapbox Navigation SDK for iOS
+# Contributing to the Maplibre Navigation SDK for iOS

 ## Reporting an issue